mjordan/introduction_to_relational_databases/README.md

 2 rows in set (0.00 sec)
 ```

 If we can query our database and get back expected results, its tables are probably structured well enough to move into production.
 If out test queries return any unexpected results, we need to re-evaluate our entities (and their attributes) and how the tables we have constructed are linked together.
+In other words, we need to go through our iterative process again until all of our sample queries return results that we expect.

 ## Exercise: Using SQL